krother/learning_paths/machine_learning.md

 * explain underfitting
 * explain the bias-variance tradeoff
 * define Ridge regression
-* explain why scaling is important in ridge
+* explain why scaling is important in Ridge
-* train a ridge and lasso model
+* train a Ridge and Lasso model

 ## Tree-based models